(1900 Times Atlas of the World)

 St. Nicholas' in modern Tinos: (left) fašade; (right) interior

-After the destruction of the town inside the fortress, the small harbour of S. Nicol˛ gradually became the most important settlement of the town; the Catholic church by the same name indicates the site of the old village.
+After the destruction of the town inside the fortress, St. Nicholas gradually became the most important settlement of the town; the Catholic church by the same name indicates the site of the old village.

-St. Francis': (left) fašade; (right) relief on the adjoining building with the inscription "Concordia Res Parvae Crescunt" (in harmony small things grow) a sentence from Sallust (Bellum Iugurthinum - X)
+St. Francis': (left) fašade; (right) relief on the adjoining building, most likely a Capuchin monastery, with the inscription "Concordia Res Parvae Crescunt" (in harmony small things grow) a sentence from Sallust (Bellum Iugurthinum - X)

 St. Nicholas' was not the only Roman Catholic church of modern Tinos and there were convents and nunneries as well.
-St. Francis' retains a typical Venetian aspect; the image shown in the background of this page shows the relief above its entrance: a heart pouring blood and the inscription "Haec Christi Stigmata Ordinis Insignia" a reference to the emblem of the Order of Friars Minor which shows two crossed arms with stigmata on their hands (you can see it in the coat of arms of Pope Clement XIV - it opens in a separate window).
+St. Francis' retains a typical Venetian aspect; the image shown in the background of this page shows the relief above its entrance: a heart pouring blood and the inscription "Haec Christi Stigmata Ordinis Insignia" a reference to the emblem of the Order of Friars Minor Capuchin which shows two crossed arms with stigmata on their hands.

 (left) Relief showing a winged lion in the hall of Hotel Poseidon; (right) 1826 relief above the entrance of a house with the inscription